 Our Board has adopted stock ownership guidelines for its non-executive directors and delegated oversight to the N&CG Committee.
-In Fiscal 2018, the stock ownership guideline for non-executive directors was \$200,000, which is equal to four times the annual cash retainer for serving as a non-executive director.
+In Fiscal 2019, the stock ownership guideline for non-executive directors was \$200,000, which is equal to four times the annual cash retainer for serving as a non-executive director.
 Each non-executive director is required to meet the guideline within five years of election or appointment to the Board.
-As of the Record Date, all of the Company's non-executive directors met the requisite stock ownership guideline, except Ms. Dalgetty (who was appointed to the Board on May 1, 2018 and is within the initial five-year period).
+As of the Record Date, all of the Company's non-executive directors met the requisite stock ownership guideline or are within the initial five-year period.

 In measuring stock ownership, the N&CG Committee will consider all shares beneficially owned and vested but unexercised stock options.
 For vested but unexercised stock options, the value counting toward the individual's threshold will be determined based on the excess of the market value of the stock over the exercise price of the stock option.
 Unvested equity awards are not considered in calculating each individual's stock ownership for purposes of the stock ownership guidelines.
-For information on the stock ownership guidelines for the Company's executive officers, see the section entitled "Executive Compensation-Compensation Discussion and Analysis-Stock Ownership Guidelines (Executive Officers)."
+For information on the stock ownership guidelines for the Company's Named Executive Officers, see the section entitled "Executive Compensation-Compensation Discussion and Analysis-Stock Ownership Guidelines (Named Executive Officers)."